quicwg/multipath/draft-ietf-quic-multipath.md

-In order to guarantee the uniqueness of the nonce, the nonce N is calculated by combining the packet protection IV with the packet number and with the least significant 32 bits of the Destination Connection ID sequence number.
+In order to guarantee the uniqueness of the nonce, the nonce N is calculated by combining the packet protection IV with the packet number and with the Destination Connection ID sequence number.

 {{Section 19 of QUIC-TRANSPORT}} encodes the Connection ID Sequence Number as a variable-length integer, allowing values up to 2^62-1; in this specification, a range of less than 2^32-1 values MUST be used before updating the packet protection key.

-To calculate the nonce, a 96 bit path-and-packet-number is composed of the least significant 32 bits of the Connection ID Sequence Number in network byte order, two zero bits, and the 62 bits of the reconstructed QUIC packet number in network byte order.
+To calculate the nonce, a 96 bit path-and-packet-number is composed of the 32 bit Connection ID Sequence Number in byte order, two zero bits, and the 62 bits of the reconstructed QUIC packet number in network byte order.
 If the IV is larger than 96 bits, the path-and-packet-number is left-padded with zeros to the size of the IV.
 The exclusive OR of the padded packet number and the IV forms the AEAD nonce.

 For example, assuming the IV value is `6b26114b9cba2b63a9e8dd4f`, the Connection ID Sequence Number is `3`, and the packet number is `aead`, the nonce will be set to `6b2611489cba2b63a9e873e2`.

-Due to the way the nonce is constructed, endpoints MUST NOT use more than 2^32 Connection IDs without a key update.

 ## Key Update {#multipath-key-update}